 No questions of a sensitive nature are asked.

 The number of respondents associated with this collection is 10,000 and the total number of responses is 10,000.
 The time necessary to respond to the collection of information is 30 minutes.
-The total annual burden is 5,000 minutes.
+The total annual burden is 5,000 hours.

 The respondents would not respond to this request for information electronically.
 They must mail this information to ATF.
 As a result the postage cost based on 10,000 respondents is $4400.00.